 - Seasonal and weather forecasting, with services such as long time-series of in situ and remote-sensing products, as well as reanalysis of physical parameters at various temporal resolutions (monthly, seasonal, yearly) and short-term forecast of ocean properties at global and regional scale – supporting applications like climate monitoring, ice surveys.

-Currently, Copernicus services and projects base their activities on the provision of satellite imagery from contributing missions.
+Copernicus services base their activities on the provision of satellite imagery and data from the Sentinel constellations and contributing missions.